gonfva/gonfva.github.io/content/en/blog/2012-12-13-the-future-of-this-blog.md

 When I [started this blog](http://gonfva.blogspot.co.uk/2008/11/what-is-this.html), I had a goal.
 I needed to practice my English, because I wanted to go abroad.
 Months (or even years) later, more reasons appeared.
 First, I discovered that writing about solutions to job related problems could give people a way to solve their own problems more easily.
 Later on, I realized it could also be a way to show that I wasn't a newcomer while looking for a position abroad.
 But practicing my English kept being the main reason.

-On 1st November I [came to live to United Kingdom](http://gonfva.blogspot.co.uk/2012/10/relocating-to-london.html).&nbsp;I got a position for a company in London.&nbsp;I know people in that company read this, and I don't want to look too "creep", but the company is not stressful, and people are quite nice and are really trying to make me feel fully integrated.
+On 1st November I [came to live to United Kingdom](http://gonfva.blogspot.co.uk/2012/10/relocating-to-london.html).
+I got a position for a company in London.
+I know people in that company read this, and I don't want to look too "creep", but the company is not stressful, and people are quite nice and are really trying to make me feel fully integrated.
 I'm not at all there, but once I get over the communication barrier, I feel I will be really part of it.

-So I'm living abroad and I don't expect to be looking for a different job in the near/medium term.&nbsp;I should say that some of the original goals are completed.
+So I'm living abroad and I don't expect to be looking for a different job in the near/medium term.
+I should say that some of the original goals are completed.

 However, I do need to keep improving my English.
 Probably more talking than writing or listening.
 But also writing and listening.
 And, because of that, this blog still could have a mission.
 But I don't know what to write about.